Hubear-MUC/NC/readme.txt

-The program contains a remark built with /**/
+This program contains a comment made with slashes telling that it is the 5th program of this project.

-The remark is empty.

-The program ist not compilable because it does not contain a main()- function.
+The program is not compilable because it does not contain a main()- function.